 Rules of the Road

-Boston is similar to other major cities when it comes to rules of the road.
-Here are a few guidelines to follow:
+Boston is similar to other major cities in the United States when it comes to rules of the road; however, there are a few rules related to cell phone use, seat belts, headlights, and toll lanes that you'll need to know before you hit the road in the city.

 - Cell phones: If you're 18 or older, you can talk on your phone while in transit, but you are supposed to have one hand on the wheel at all times.
 Those under 18 cannot use their cell phone in any way while driving.
 Not obeying that law will cost them $100 plus a 60-day license suspension.
 No matter what age you are, the law prohibits writing, reading, or sending text messages while driving and while you're stopped in traffic.
 This also comes with a $100 fine for first-time offenders.